-I want to be a letter in the alphabet, preferably a vowel, so I can fit in anywhere and disappear between all the hard consonants.
+I just want to be a letter in the alphabet, preferably a vowel, so I can fit in anywhere and disappear between all the hard consonants.
 A vowel is just an instruction for breathing, like a Pranayama exercise.
 Ahhhh Ohhhhh.
 Ehhhhhhh.
 Letters don’t lie, they will always be perfectly themselves and maintain their composure, their composition.
 Words and numbers may change, values will go up and down, but not letters.
 I just want to be a letter.

 Everything you say is true.
 You’re right about the poisons in the food and the way the corporations run things and how people are filled with hate and how poverty and ignorance are pervasive and people are blowing each other up all over the world, and the world seems to be getting more crowded and more ignorant and hateful.

-Under any circumstances it takes an extraordinary leap of faith and hope to marry, have kids, work hard, save your money, buy a home, take care of it lovingly and to think that your little nowhere is somewhere.
-It is especially optimistic or courageous or foolhardy when you have this apocalyptic edge to your imagination, as you and I do.
-So how do you go on in this crazy life of pretend normalcy when everything is always crumbling?
+Under any circumstances it takes an extraordinary optimism to marry, have kids, work hard, save your money, buy a home, take care of it lovingly and to think that your sucky little nothing life down the block from nowhere is somewhere.
+It is especially optimistic – or foolhardy – when you have this apocalyptic edge to your imagination, as you and I do.
+So how do you go on in this crazy life and pretend normalcy when everything is always crumbling?

 Well, first of all, you MUST CHOOSE LIFE over death.
 It is the essence of life itself.
 Every second of every day, choose to live.
-It’s the best way to greet the end if it is indeed impending.
+It’s the best way to greet the end, even (or especially) if The End is indeed impending.
+Savor every letter, Sweet Vowel.
 Yeah, it would also be nice to have a party.
 But hiding under your bed waiting to die is not acceptable.

 Basically, people are well-behaved and want to get along and live peacefully and drive on their side of the road, if only for self-preservation.
-The tempting response to all the crap going on in the world might be huddling in your room and being afraid to drive the car or walk in crowded spaces for fear it disaster is going to happen any minute.
+The tempting response to all the crap going on in the world might be huddling in your room and being afraid to drive the car or walk in crowded spaces for fear disaster is going to happen any minute.
 But the right response is to realize that there’s a billion opportunities for something bad to happen like that every day AND IT DOESN’T HAPPEN!
 So you get back in the car, and you drive to work.

 In the meantime, it’s a great time to hug the person next to you and if you’re alone, hug yourself and take your soul out for a walk.